Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - After using a medical alert and seeing “A Doctor is on the Way”, give a doctor 15 minutes to try and get to you before respawning.
 After 15 minutes, you must take the light instead.

-- If you have not been body dumped, and there is no confirmation that a doctor is responding, you must take the light when the time comes.

 - After using a doctor or private practice alert and seeing “A Doctor is on the Way”, give a doctor 15 minutes to try and get to you before respawning.

 - Do not talk using your microphone while down, you need to respond and give doctors clues using text via "/me large cut on arm".
 You can make noises and sounds consistent with your wounds at any time as long as kept realistic